rickypinder/dotfiles/README.md

 These are my dotfiles.
 I use GNU stow for symlinks

-Vim, i3, Polybar are configured to use Xresources

-## screenshots
+## screenshots - old and not up to date
 ![example screenhot](https://u.teknik.io/AGM0O.png)